Guide Dog Class Lecture: Dog Encounters

 Unconfined, Troublesome Dogs

-The majority of dog encounters are the result of a loose social dog.
-The loose dog may want to play or just do some detailed sniffing to see “who” this dog is.
-Some dogs may also try to solicit attention, assert dominance or protect territory.
+Most dog encounters are the result of a loose social dog.
+The loose dog may want to play or just do some detailed sniffing to see ‘who’ this dog is.
+Some dogs may also try to solicit attention, assert dominance, or protect their territory.
 The approaching dog may bark, growl, or move quickly.
 We encourage you to be assertive in this situation.
-If the dog's owner is nearby, address them directly, ìPlease call your dog right now!
-Your dog needs to move away!î If this does not resolve the situation, get away from the area as soon as possible by either working forward or turning around and working back the way you came to use an alternate route.
-If the guide is not attentive and is reluctant to work, it is either due to distraction or worry.
-Though this is obviously an unsettling situation, our advice is similar to dealing with confined dogs.
+If the dog’s owner is nearby, address them directly:

 Dog Attacks